-(d) direct, indirect and synthetic holdings by the institution of eligible liabilities instruments of G-SIB entities, where the institution has a significant investment in those entities, excluding underwriting positions held for five business days or fewer.
+(d) direct, indirect and synthetic holdings by the institution of eligible liabilities instruments of G-SIB entities, where the institution has a significant investment in those entities, excluding underwriting positions held for five business days or fewer (and in this case paragraph 7.14 of the MREL SoP will not apply to require an increase of the institution's internal MREL in respect of such holdings).

-For the purposes of this Annex, 'significant investment' should be interpreted in accordance with Article 43 of the Own Funds (CRR) Part of the PRA's Rulebook.
+For the purposes of this Annex, 'significant investment' should be interpreted in accordance with Article 43 of the Own Funds (CRR) Part of the PRA Rulebook.

-2. For the purposes of this Annex, all instruments ranking pari passu with eligible liabilities instruments46 should be treated as eligible liabilities instruments.
+2. For the purposes of this Annex, all instruments ranking pari passu with eligible liabilities instruments should be treated as eligible liabilities instruments.